NHS Data Quality Failure: Duplicate Patient Records a Cause for Concern

 If the NHS number allocation system is so flawed that it cannot detect a difference in births between two completely different hospitals, with different names, in different towns, 90 miles apart - what is the likelihood of the system allocating the correct NHS ID to two children with the same name, on the same day, in the same hospital?

-Clearly, in this case there was no immediate danger to either child but as there is a continued effort to standardise on the unique NHS ID it certainly points to major flaws in the current process.
+In this case there was no immediate danger to either child but as there is a continued effort to standardise on the unique NHS ID it certainly points to major flaws in the current process.